 Applications must be submitted to SPOA – ARB on forms provided in the Appendix of this document or in the ARB office.
-The initial submission whether conceptual, preliminary or final must include the appropriate fee for the type of work proposed.
+The initial submission, whether conceptual, preliminary, or final must include the appropriate fee for the type of work proposed.
 The fee schedule is included in this document.
-For additional information call the ARB Administrator at (843) 785-3310 ext.
-226.
+For additional information call the ARB Chairman at (843) 785-3310 ext.
+1005.

 C. Plans Approval Procedure

-Submit Preliminary Plans, Final Plans and Exterior Colors and Materials to the ARB, which will review them for completeness.
+Submit Preliminary Plans, Final Plans, Exterior Colors, and Materials to the ARB, which will review them for completeness.

 D. Requirements and Guidelines for Proposed Projects

-• 20 feet – from all other property lines, including rear if not golf course, lagoon or deep water
+- 20 feet – from all other property lines, including rear if not a golf course, lagoon or deep water

-• Pools – 40 feet from golf course or rear of property line; 20 feet from side property line
+- Pools – 40 feet from the golf course or rear of the property line; 20 feet from the side property line

 A. Stakeout (String) Inspection